Identifying the Most Appropriate Order for Categorical Responses: Simulation Studies

 \subsection{Simulation study based on trauma data}

-As an example mentioned in Section~\ref{sec:introduction}, the trauma data (see Table~1 in \cite{chuang1997} or Table~7.6 in \cite{agresti2010analysis}) collected the responses of $n=802$ trauma patients from four treatment groups under different dose levels.
-The response categories, known as the Glasgow Outcome Scale (GOS), have a clear order, {\tt death} (1), {\tt vegetative state} (2), {\tt major disability} (3), {\tt minor disability} (4), and {\tt good recovery} (5).
+In the example mentioned in Section~\ref{sec:introduction}, the trauma data (see Table~1 in \cite{chuang1997} or Table~7.6 in \cite{agresti2010analysis}) are the responses of $N=802$ trauma patients from four treatment groups under different dose levels.
+The response categories (GOS) have a clear order, namely, {\tt death} (1), {\tt vegetative state} (2), {\tt major disability} (3), {\tt minor disability} (4), and {\tt good recovery} (5).
 That is, the original order $\sigma_0={\rm id}$ is the true order.
 In this case, $J=5$.
-For illustration purpose, the only predictor $x$ is chosen to be the dose level taking values in $\{1,2,3,4\}$.
+For illustration purposes, the only predictor $x$ is chosen as the dose level, taking values in $\{1,2,3,4\}$.

-In this section, we run the following simulation studies to explore whether we could identify the true order of the response categories under different multinomial logit models.
-For each model under our consideration, for example, the baseline-category logit model with po (see ``baseline-category po'' in Table~\ref{tab:trauma:ori_size}), (i) we fit the model with the original data $(Y_{ij})_{ij}$ against the dose level $x_i=i$ to get estimated parameter values $\hat{\boldsymbol\theta}_o$; (ii) we simulate a new dataset $(Y'_{ij})_{ij}$ with the total sample size $N$ using the model with regression coefficients $\hat{\boldsymbol\theta}_o$, that is, for the simulated data, we have a true order $\sigma_0={\rm id}$ and true parameter values $\boldsymbol\theta_0=\hat{\boldsymbol\theta}_o$; (iii) for each possible order $\sigma \in {\mathcal P}$, we fit the model with permuted simulated data $(Y'_{i\sigma(j)})_{ij}$ and calculate the corresponding AIC value; (iv) we check the difference between the AIC at $\sigma_0$ (denoted as AIC$_0$) and the AIC at $\hat\sigma$ (denoted as AIC$_*$) that minimizes the AIC value, as well as the rank of AIC$_0$ among all orders.
-Ideally, we have AIC$_0-$AIC$_* = 0$ with rank $1$ out of $5!=120$, that is, the original order achieves the smallest AIC value.
-Nevertheless, in practice it depends on the sample size $N$ and the set of experimental settings.
+In this section, we present simulation studies to explore whether we can identify the true order of the response categories under different multinomial logit models.
+For each model, for example, the baseline-category logit model with po (see {\it baseline-category po} in Table~\ref{tab:trauma:ori_size}), (i) we fit the model using the original data $(Y_{ij})_{ij}$ against the dose level $x_i=i$ to obtain estimated parameter values $\hat{\boldsymbol\theta}_o$; (ii) we simulate a new data set $(Y'_{ij})_{ij}$ with total sample size $N$ using the model with regression coefficients $\hat{\boldsymbol\theta}_o$; that is, for the simulated data, we have a true order $\sigma_0={\rm id}$ and true parameter values $\boldsymbol\theta_0=\hat{\boldsymbol\theta}_o$; (iii) for each possible order $\sigma \in {\mathcal P}$, we fit the model using permuted simulated data $(Y'_{i\sigma(j)})_{ij}$ and calculate the corresponding AIC value; and (iv) we check the difference between the AIC at $\sigma_0$ (denoted as AIC$_0$) and the AIC at $\hat\sigma$ (denoted as AIC$_*$) that minimizes the AIC value, as well as the rank of AIC$_0$ among all orders.
+Ideally, we have AIC$_0-$AIC$_* = 0$ with rank $1$ out of $5!=120$; that is, the original order achieves the smallest AIC value.
+Nevertheless, in practice, the result depends on the sample size $N$ and the set of experimental settings.